 - Intrusive ads and popups started triggering a punishment on mobile already in Jan, 2017.
 While you might have not paid so much attention to this until now, the fact that the mobile index first update is expected to be rolled out in 2018, means that you can’t stop ignoring the issue.
 If your mobile site doesn’t rank well, so would your desktop site, no matter which is your target group’s preferred device.
 Be aware that Google has strict rules, concerning what is allowed and what isn’t, when it comes to intrusive popups and ads.
 While many argue that it’s crazy to remove popups because of the high conversion rate they’re known for, you might want to be smart about it and consider a setup that either doesn’t cover the whole screen or triggers the popup in connection to an event, such as leaving a page, making it less intrusive.

 - AI is, as discussed above, already a big part of forming the SERP.
 In 2018, you’ll be able to experience even more of it in the form of an ever more powerful and decisive RankBrain, as well as the increasingly popular virtual assistants.
-In practice, what will happen is that virtual assistants will decide, how the query should be formulated, and RankBrain (or Bing) will return, what they deem to be relevant top-quality results.
+In practice, what is about to happen, is that virtual assistants will decide, how the query should be formulated, based on a user’s question or command, and RankBrain (or Bing) will return, what they deem to be relevant top-quality results.
 SEO specialists should therefore learn to work with perceived best user experience and perceived situational needs as a way to meet the requirements of AI agents.